yasamoka/db-pool/book/src/tutorials/async/index.md

-We will use the Diesel Postgres backend in this tutorial.
+We will use the Diesel async Postgres backend with [BB8](https://docs.rs/bb8/latest/bb8/) in this tutorial.

 The database pool has to live for the duration of the test run.
-We use a [`OnceLock`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html) to store a "lazy static".
+We use a [`OnceCell`](https://docs.rs/tokio/latest/tokio/sync/struct.OnceCell.html) to store a "lazy static".

 ```rust
 {{#include 01.rs}}